simpleenergy/env-excavator/README.rst

 * ``excavator.env_string(name, required=False, default='')``::

   Pulls an environment variable out of the environment returning it as a string.
+If not present in the environment and no default is specified, an empty string is returned.

   **name** - the name of the environment variable be pulled